Vosa23/master_thesis_final/README.txt

 Also the speed of simulation, the track selection, loading of learned model, etc.
 To every option, there is a comment, explaining what each parameter does

+The complete source code of this work is located also at: https://github.com/Vosa23/master_thesis_final

 #Implementation files: